-- ➤ 16.88 acres consisting of three properties exhibit the statutory condition under the "B" criteria due to a discontinued use on the property.
-These three properties also meet other statutory criteria. - 61.24 acres or 17.5 percent of the Study Area exhibits conditions meeting Criteria "C".
-The majority of land meeting Criteria "C" does so because of an unimproved condition being without a building for a period of ten years or more.
-All parking areas exhibit this condition.
-14.65 acres meet Criteria "C" because of known or suspected contamination. - 97.92 acres or 28 percent of the Study Area exhibit the statutory conditions under Criteria "D".
-The vast majority (77%) of the properties were found to possess deteriorating building conditions, outdated or obsolete building design, poor site maintenance or poorly designed vehicular circulation or parking arrangements.
-Six properties totaling 6.94 acres meet Criteria "D" because the building is in excess of 50 years of age and therefore likely to possess conditions of obsolescence, obsolete layout, outdated facilities or faulty arrangement or design.
+- > 7.62 acres consisting of two properties exhibit the statutory condition under the "B" criteria due to a discontinued use on the property.
+These two properties also meet other statutory criteria. - ➤ 64.61 acres or 18 percent of the Study Area meet Criteria "C" because of an unimproved condition of being a public parking area without a building for a period of ten years or more.
+14.65 acres that are not parking areas meet Criteria "C" because of known or suspected contamination. - ➤ 83 acres or 24 percent of the Study Area exhibit the statutory conditions under Criteria "D".
+The vast majority (72%) of the properties were found to possess deteriorating building conditions, outdated or obsolete building design, poor site maintenance or poorly designed vehicular circulation or parking arrangements.
+Five nonresidential properties totaling 22.37 acres meet Criteria "D" because the building is in excess of 50 years of age and therefore likely to possess conditions of obsolescence, obsolete layout, outdated facilities or faulty arrangement or design.
+Older retail, office and industrial buildings in the study area are exhibiting signs of decline.
+The general welfare of this municipality is impaired somewhat by buildings possessing outmoded features of construction, design, pollution control and energy conservation occupying a premiere and highly accessible market location.
+Redevelopment of this area is necessary to correct the safety concerns presented by poor pedestrian and vehicular accessibility which is unacceptable in an area with a high concentration of transit customers both on foot and in vehicles.

-Five properties totaling 15.14 acres were considered meeting Criteria "D" conditions because they are nonconforming uses.
+Six properties totaling 6.65 acres and five residential properties totaling 3.18 acres were considered meeting Criteria "D" conditions because they are nonconforming uses.

-257.42 acres or (73.5%) of the Study Area exhibits conditions meeting the "E" criteria for an area in need of redevelopment designation.
-The majority of these properties comprising 241.7 acres exhibit a growing lack or total lack of utilization either because they are parking areas, public land or are not in a fully productive condition considering the economic potential of this prime Central Jersey location.
+➤ 156.73 acres or (45%) of the Study Area exhibits conditions meeting the "E" criteria for an area in need of redevelopment designation.
+The majority of these properties exhibit a growing lack or total lack of utilization either because they are parking areas, public land or are not in a fully productive condition considering the economic potential of this prime Central Jersey location.